Questions to Ask Your Public Defender at First Meeting

 Question 3: "What motions do you plan to file?"

 This question separates active representation from processing.
-Motions are the tools that challenge evidence, suppress illegally obtained statements, contest the legality of stops and searches, and create leverage for better outcomes.
+Motions are the tools that challenge evidence, suppress illegally obtained statements, contest the legality of stops and searches, and create use for better outcomes.

 What to listen for: